Legrandgroup/remote-access-rdv-server/INSTALL.md

 ```
 On this user account, no password-based authentication should be allowed (only public-key authentication).

-ssh should now be setup to trust the public key generated on the onsite device (we assume this key is store in the environment variable $KEY).
+ssh should now be setup to trust the public key generated on the onsite device and that can be found in file `~/.ssh/id_rsa.pub` on that device (we assume this key is stored in the environment variable `$KEY`).

-As root:
+On the RDV server, as root, type:
 ```
 # KEY="ssh-rsa AAAAB3NzaC1yc2EAAA..."
 mkdir -p /home/rpi"${user}"/.ssh